Viibrant/refusal-compliance-taxonomy/docs/METHODOLOGY.md

 ### 5.1 Quick router — “dataset provides X → populate Y”

+Use this when a dataset already provides structured labels (refusal yes/no, harmfulness, categories, etc.).
+Just map their fields directly into our heads.

 | Dataset provides…               | Populate…                                                  | Notes                                            |
 | ------------------------------- | ---------------------------------------------------------- | ------------------------------------------------ |
 | **Refusal yes/no** on responses | `head_d.response_refusal`                                  | Use style cues for `head_b_a`                    |